CoderDojoSaintPaul/CoderDojoSaintPaul.github.io/index.md

 In the mean time:

-* Learn more about what we do on our Wiki at [https://wiki.coderdojosaintpaul.org](https://wiki.coderdojosaintpaul.org)
+* Learn more about what we do on our Wiki at <a target="_blank" href="https://wiki.coderdojosaintpaul.org">https://wiki.coderdojosaintpaul.org</a>

-* Register for events at [https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl](https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl)
+* Register for events at <a target="_blank" href="https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl">https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl</a>